canonical/rockcraft/docs/reference.rst

 stage
 ^^^^^
-Stages built artefacts into a common staging area.
+Stages built artifacts into a common staging area, for each part.

 prime
 ^^^^^